Repairs & Maintenance

 Need to report a repair?

 South Essex Homes, on behalf of the Council is responsible for keeping the 'common parts' of your block in good repair.
-You, as a leaseholder, can report communal repairs via the Repair Finder tool on this website or you can report it to a member of our Customer Services Team on 0800 833 160 or via email to firstname.lastname@example.org.
+You, as a leaseholder, can report communal repairs via our Customer Contact Centre on 0800 833 160 or via email to email@example.com.

 What repairs are South Essex Homes responsible for?

 In general terms, the following are the responsibility of South Essex Homes: